Fish for a breeding program

 What happens during the "feast" time.
 Local heavy rainfall or water flows from hundreds of kilometers away flood the dry river bed and surrounding areas.
 This results in an explosion of phytoplankton which provides food to support an equally significant explosion of zooplankton.
 This is the bottom end of the food chain that will support higher life forms such as shrimp, aquatic insects, and so on.
 The larger items of the food chain are what the jade perch thrive on and grow extra fast.
 Then they can breed, while the water is flowing.
 When the eggs of the fish hatch, the larvae need the bottom end of the food chain, the phytoplankton and the zooplankton.

-Wild fish go through harsh summer and winter periods, long dry times, and "feast" times.
+Wild fish go through harsh summer and winter periods, long dry times, and short "feast" times.
 In aquaculture they are usually always in "feast" times.
 It appears that, over several generations they lose the ability to resist disease, and the fast growing qualities that they needed in the wild.
 They no longer need to survive like they did in the wild.
 Those good genes get lost.
 (Become recessive.)
-That's why we introduce a wild fish to our line bred fish to our gene pool, to keep those desired aquaculture qualities.
+That's why we cross a wild fish with our line bred fish to our gene pool fresh, and to keep those desired aquaculture qualities.